SixZeroSevenNine/IOMMU/ASUS-Maximus-IV-Gene-Z.md

 10. Install virtualization packages ```sudo apt-get install qemu-kvm libvirt-bin ovmf```.
 11. Depending on your needs and available storage, create the VM with corresponding storage sizes/types.
 I was lazy and used the virt-manager GUI from my Ubuntu workstation.
 12. Set the firmware to OVMF.
 13. Add the PCI devices to pass through to the VM.
 These are the ids following the IOMMU group number from step 5, in my case GPU: ```01:00.0``` and GPU Audio: ```01:00.1```.
-For some reasons, there is a PCI Bridge in the same IOMMU group that can't be passed through and KVM isn't complaining about it.
+For some reasons, there is a PCI Bridge in the same IOMMU group.
+This PCI bridge can't be passed through but KVM isn't complaining about it.
 I also passed through the Intel USB controller in Group 5, id: ```00:1a.0```, this is the row of USB ports next to the USB3/eSata ports on the io panel of the motherboard.
 14. Plug a screen on the GPU that was passed through and fire up VM.
 You should see the TianoCore boot splash screen on the monitor.
 15. Install/Configure Windows.
 16. ?????